Siko-wow/affliction/docs/index.md

 - Try not to clip your dots, i.e. recast them before they fall off.
 It's better to lose some dot uptime casting another shadow bolt than to clip your dots.
 This is especially so for curse of agony, as its damage is backloaded.
-If you're not going to be able to hit the boss for an extended period of time, e.g. if the boss becomes untargetable, or you get stunned (e.g. maex), or you have to move, it may be worth it to clip to maintain dot uptime.
+If you're not going to be able to hit the boss for an extended period of time, e.g. if the boss becomes untargetable or you get stunned (e.g. maex) or you have to move, it may be worth it to clip to maintain dot uptime.
 - On the other hand, clipping haunt is totally fine, and you should try to maintain 100% haunt uptime.
 As haunt has a travel time, you may need to cast it earlier based on how far you are from the boss.
 I have a weakaura to help with this (see below).